lampix-org/rainy-sounds/README.md

 ## Contributing

 Open an issue first to discuss potential changes/additions.
-We'd like to the `master` branch minimal, but we can definitely have branches specific for environments using SASS, LESS, Stylus, JSX, TypeScript etc.
+We'd like to keep the `master` branch minimal, but we can definitely have branches specific for environments using SASS, LESS, Stylus, JSX, TypeScript etc.

 **[Back to top](#table-of-contents)**